abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 <img src="https://github.com/abcdvvvv/Automatic-distillation-sequence-synthesis-framework/blob/master/images/github2.png" width="600">

-This program is for development use only and does not have any graphical user interface.
-The user should have at least a basic knowledge of MATLAB programming and a background in chemical engineering.
+Notably, this program does not offer a graphical user interface.
+Instead, for the manipulation of certain operational parameters, direct interaction within the programming interface is required.
+Thus, users are expected to possess a foundational understanding of MATLAB programming and a background in chemical engineering.

 ## Requirements